ioda-net/geo-infra/docs/manuel.md

 Build the doc from the files in docs.
 The output will be in docs/_build/html

+## clean-doc
+manuel clean-doc

+Remove the built files for the _build folder of the documentation

 ## db-grant-update
 manuel db-grant-update [HOST [DATABASE [DB_OWNER]]]